ATNF/askapsoft/Code/Doc/user/current/doc/platform/processing.rst

 You have two filesystems available to you:

 * Your home directory
-* The *scratch2* filesystem, where you have a directory ``/scratch2/askap/$USER``
 * The *group* filesystem, where you have a directory ``/group/askap/$USER``

-The scratch filesystem should be used for executing your processing jobs.
-Specifically bulk data (measurement sets, images, etc) to be read from the job, and all output written, should be from/to the scratch filesystem.
-The scratch filesystem is subject to a purge policy and so you should move any data you need to retain from this filesystem to another area.
-See :doc:`purgepolicy` for advice.
+There was formerly a third filesystem, *scratch2*, that was used for processing.
+This was removed at the start of 2018 (although is available for a month from the *hpc-data* nodes in a read-only fashion, to facilitate further moving of data).

-The group filesystem is a smaller filesystem where you can store data sets or data products, however, this has quotas applied at the group level. e.g. ``askap`` group has a quota of 90TB.
+The group filesystem provides the working space for ASKAP users.
+It is aimed primarily as a place where you can store data sets or data products for the medium-term.
+It has quotas applied at the group level. e.g. ``askap`` group has a quota of 500TB.

+There is a directory ``/group/askap/scratch`` in which you can create your own ``$USER`` directory.
+This has been set up as the preferred location for running processing jobs (the aim was to apply a purge to this space, although for technical reasons this will not be done).
+It is not essential to run processing here, but it should help you organise your work.

 Note that your home directory, while it can be read from the compute nodes, cannot be written to from the compute nodes.
 It is mounted read-only on the compute nodes to prevent users from being able to "clobber" the home directory server with thousands of concurrent I/Os from compute nodes.

-In addition to /scratch2 and /group there is another filesystem, /astro, which is reserved for real-time use by the askap system. /astro has restricted access and is intended for ASKAP operations to write scheduling blocks and for processing pipelines to read them.
-All non-askap-system write operations are to be to /scratch2.
+In addition to /group there is another filesystem, /astro, which is reserved for real-time use by the askap system. /astro has restricted access and is intended for ASKAP operations to write scheduling blocks and for processing pipelines to read them.
+All non-askap-system write operations are to be to /group.

 Submitting a job:
 -----------------